Weight cycling and Serre-type conjectures for unitary groups: Global applications

 \subsubsection{Unitary groups}

 \eqninc We fix a positive integer $n$ (which will eventually be specialised to equal~$3$), and let $G$ be a reductive group over $F^+$ which is an outer form of $\GL_n$, which splits over $F$, and which has the property that for every infinite place $v$ of~$F^+$, $G(F^+_v)$ is compact.
+(We could relax the assumption that $G$ splits over $F$ to $G$ becoming an inner form over $F$ that splits at all places dividing $p$, but we refrain from doing so in order to keep notation simple.)